UTCAI12/Diagrams/sequence/README.md

 -   2.1 User add a music to his local library from a local file (client side)
 -   2.2 User add a music to his local library from a distant file (client side and server side)
 -   2.3 User edit the music file information (client side and server side)
--   ~~2.4 User edit the visibility of music for the network (client side and server side)~~ Now included in 2.3
+-   2.4 User edit the visibility of music for the network (client side and server side)

 ## 3. Listening music